nathanl/authority/README.markdown

 If you're using Authority's view helpers, users should only see links for actions they're authorized to take.
 If a user deliberately tries to access a restricted resource (for instance, by typing the URL directly), Authority raises and rescues an `Authority::SecurityViolation`.

 When it rescues the exception, Authority calls whatever controller method is specified by your `security_violation_handler` option, handing it the exception.
-The default handler is `authority_forbidden`, which Authority adds to your `ApplicationController`.
+The default handler is `authority_forbidden`, which Authority mixes in to your `ApplicationController`.
 It does the following:

 - Renders `public/403.html`
 - Logs the violation to whatever logger you configured.

-You can define your own `authority_forbidden` method:
+You can define your own `authority_forbidden` method on `ApplicationController` and/or any other controller.
+For example:

 ```ruby
 # Send 'em back where they came from with a slap on the wrist